Lambda cube

-The lambda cube.
-Direction of each arrow is direction of inclusion.

 In mathematical logic and type theory, the λ-cube (also written lambda cube) is a framework introduced by Henk Barendregt to investigate the different dimensions in which the calculus of constructions is a generalization of the simply typed λ-calculus.
 Each dimension of the cube corresponds to a new kind of dependency between terms and types.
 Here, "dependency" refers to the capacity of a term or type to bind a term or type.
 The respective dimensions of the λ-cube correspond to: